Welcome to MountainIQ’s guide to hike The Salkantay Trek to Machu Picchu Machu Picchu in South America.

 It is also a good idea to go on a few day-long hikes in your own country to harden your muscles, break in your boots and give you a feel for what you should be expecting.

-The cost of your trip varies hugely depending on the quality of experience and touring company you choose.
+The cost of your Salkantay trek varies hugely depending on the quality of experience and touring company you choose.

 You can of course undertake to do the trek alone, but this is not advisable to for an inexperienced trekker.
 Otherwise, there are tours which cost as low as $450 per person, all the way up to $1,300 per person.

-See more details on Machu Picchu trekking costs here.
+See more details in our article on Machu Picchu trekking costs.

-Lonely Planet Peru Travel Guide is one of the most detailed, yet easy to digest guide to the Peruvian Andes and has most of the treks and routes in it.
+It never hurts to do some light reading on the region you're about to travel to.
+The Lonely Planet Peru Travel Guide is one of the most detailed, yet easy to digest guidebooks on the Peruvian Andes and has most of the Salkantay treks and routes in it.